 - QRS Mobile App Use your iPhone, iPad, or Android device to configure your router.
-Refer to page 21 - D-Link Setup Wizard This wizard will launch when you log into the router for the first time.
-Refer to page 14. - Manual Setup Log into the router and manually configure your router (advanced users only).
-Refer to page 27.
+Refer to "QRS Mobile App" on page 21. - D-Link Setup Wizard This wizard will launch when you log into the router for the first time.
+Refer to "Quick Setup Wizard" on page 14. - Manual Setup Log into the router and manually configure your DIR-810L.
+(Recommended for advanced users only).
+Refer to "Manual Internet Setup" on page 24.